kevenmahone/todo/README.md

-sell btc to bank in canada or interac no kyc phone number and mail requiered https://app.bullbitcoin.com/
+sell btc to bank in canada or interac no kyc under 1000$ cad phone number and mail requiered https://app.bullbitcoin.com/